m-kuoch/Interactive-Visualization-of-BERT-Ebeddings/README.md

 # Interactive Visualization of BERT Embeddings

 This creates interactive plots of BERT word embeddings using PyTorch.
 Utilizing UMAP dimension reduction, the high dimension word vectors created with BERT can be visualized in 2 dimensions.
-The code works, but a bit messy (sorry for that).

 ### Prerequisites